-- In May 2009, Second Battle of Swat took place between Pakistani Army and Taliban in which Mingora was evacuated and Malala’s family was displaced and separated.
+- In May 2009, the Second Battle of Swat took place between the Pakistani Army and Taliban in which Mingora was evacuated and Malala’s family was displaced and separated.
 She was sent to live with her relatives in the countryside while her father went to Peshawar to protest the Taliban.

-- In May 2009, her father received a death threat by a Taliban Commander.
+- In May 2009, her father received a death threat from a Taliban Commander.
 Malala was deeply inspired by her father’s activism and decided to become a politician rather than a doctor, which she had once aspired to be.

 - In July 2009, on Pakistani Prime Minister’s announcement that it was safe to return to the Swat Valley, Malala and her family returned to their home.